Oregon Lemon Law: Your Complete Legal Guide

 Oregon's Lemon Law Presumption

-Under Oregon law, a vehicle is presumed to be a lemon if certain conditions are met within the first two years or 24,000 miles of ownership, whichever comes first.
+Under ORS 646A.402, a vehicle is presumed to be a lemon when certain conditions are met within the coverage period.
+The coverage period runs for two years or 24,000 miles from the date of original delivery, whichever comes first.

 | Condition | Requirement | Details |